SarahKay99/HME-1/README.md

 ----

 ## CONTRIBUTING
-If you want to contribute to VME, you can
+If you want to contribute to VME, you can follow the UAV format.
+Upload, Annotate, Verify.

-Right now, the dataset is in early-stage development.
-To get in early, focus on gathering any visual mathematical data you have access to.
+Right now, the dataset's UAV platform is in development.
+There are no tangible ways to contribute data yet, but you can prepare to contribute.
+To get in early, focus on gathering any visual mathematical data you have access to and photographinh it.

 VME data can be found anywhere, but the most common places are: